alexarnimueller/modlAMP/README.rst

 ['GLFDIVKKVVGALGSL','GLFDIVKKVVGTLAGL']

 **modlAMP** also hosts a module for connecting to your own database on a private server.
-Peptide sequences included in any table in the database can be downloaded with **modlAMP**.
+Peptide sequences included in any table in the database can be downloaded.

 .. note::
     The :py:func:`modlamp.database.query_database` function allows connection and queries to a personal database.
 For